AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 * [[!DNL XDM Individual Profile]](../classes/individual-profile.md)
 * [[!DNL XDM ExperienceEvent]](../classes/experienceevent.md)

 The [!DNL Schema Registry] is used to access the [!DNL Schema Library] within Adobe Experience Platform, and provides a user interface and RESTful API from which all available library resources are accessible.
-The [!DNL Schema Library] contains Industry resources defined by Adobe, Vendor resources defined by [!DNL Experience Platform] partners, and classes, field groups, data types, and schemas that have been composed by members of your organization.
+The [!DNL Schema Library] contains Industry resources defined by Adobe, Vendor resources defined by Experience Platform partners, and classes, field groups, data types, and schemas that have been composed by members of your organization.

 To begin composing schema using the UI, follow along with the [Schema Editor tutorial](../tutorials/create-schema-ui.md) to build the "Loyalty Members" schema mentioned throughout this document.